|PAPADAMS, PHOTO BY CHARLES HAYNES|

 I prefer to buy plain papadams because they are so versatile, but you can also get them flavored with herbs and spices.
 They are traditionally served as an appetizer in Indian restaurants with mango chutney, lime pickle, or raita, and they often come with curry dishes to use as a utensil for scooping them up.

 While preparing to write this post, I ordered a package of each brand sold on Amazon for comparison.
 Weeks later, I found a very beat-up package plopped on my doorstep.
 It had been mailed from India!
-I shudder to think how much I paid for shipping–and they were so blazing hot that I couldn’t even eat them.
+I shudder to think how much I paid for shipping–and they were so blazing hot, with spices, that I couldn’t even eat them.
 I will pay more attention when placing orders, in the future!

 The two pictures above show you how different they can look depending on how you cook them.
 They can be thick, pillowy puffs, or flat, bubbly disks.
 They can be folded like tacos, formed into cones, or shaped into bowls.
 Unfortunately, I haven’t figured out how to fold them or make cones–I tried moistening and molding them, but never got them hold the shape when I cooked them.
 I did make a “bowl” by placing one over a small pie pan in the toaster oven.
 Maybe they have to be shaped when they are freshly made.
 Perhaps someone out there can enlighten me about that.
 If you want to make Papadams from scratch, there is a recipe here.